 Mayflies, order Ephemeroptera, are known for their short adult lifespan, often only a few hours.
 The nymph have elongated bodies that are slightly flattened.
 The wingpads and three pairs of legs are on the thorax.
 Each leg has a claw at the end for grasping material to move around.
 Three long tails usually occur at the end of the body.
 Mayflies do not tolerate pollution well.

 Stoneflies, order Plecoptera, are distinguished by two long thin tails projecting from the rear of the abdomen.
 The body is somewhat flattened, and there are two claws that extend from the three pairs of segmented legs.
 Stoneflies are considered crawlers and crawl around looking for food.
 They are not tolerant of water pollution.

-Mussels, order Unionoida, are bivalves, meaning they have two shells that are opposite each other and are strongly connected by a hinge.
+Mussels, are bivalves, meaning they have two shells that are opposite each other and are strongly connected by a hinge.
 The shells can vary in color from light green to blackish.
 Mussels are filter feeders and can contribute to purification of the water in which they live.
-Mussels tolerate low levels of dissolved oxygen.
+Mussels are sensitive to pollution/degraded water quality.

-Gill-breathing snails, order Stylommatophoria, have a single shell that is usually coiled and elongate.
+Gill-breathing snails, have a single shell that is usually coiled and elongate.
 They have a large muscular foot for stability.
 Their gill is located on the body inside the shell.
 Like crayfish, snails occupy an important part of the food chain as they consume algae off plants.
-Gilled snails are somewhat sensitive to water pollution, especially to decreased dissolved oxygen.
+Gilled snails are somewhat sensitive to water pollution degraded water quality.

 Scuds, order Amphipoda, are common shrimp-like animals often found feeding on detritus (decaying plant material) at the base of aquatic plants such as cattails.
 They move quickly through the water and can be hard to catch.
 They tend to be very abundant in small habitats without fish.
-Scuds are generally tolerant of impaired water quality.
+Scuds are partially tolerant of degraded water quality.